What to Do When Your Wedding Guests Don’t RSVP

 You May Never Hear; Keep Calm, Carry On

-When it comes down to it, there’s no need to make yourself more stressed before the special day – Despite your best efforts, you may never hear from some guests.
+When it comes down to it, there’s no need to make yourself more stressed before the special day – Despite your best efforts to remind wedding guests to RSVP, you may never hear from some guests.
 Often times you’ll learn later that they were going through a tough time or had just picked up and moved to Bali on a whim.
 Whatever the case, it’s not worth worrying another second about.

 Remember to Enjoy Your Big Day